thecreation/jquery-asRange/README.md

 # jQuery asRange

-The powerful jQuery plugin that creates a series of progress bar. <a href="http://amazingsurge.github.io/jquery-asRange/">Project page and demos</a><br />
+The powerful jQuery plugin that creates a series of progress bar.
 Download: <a href="https://github.com/amazingSurge/jquery-asRange/archive/master.zip">jquery-asRange-master.zip</a>

 ***